Sei-Lisa/LSL-PyOptimizer/README.md

 It also implements several syntax extensions to help improving the readability of scripts and the productivity of the programmer.
 It works well when combined with a C preprocessor such as _Boost::Wave_ (the one embedded in Firestorm) or `cpp`.

 Firestorm does already incorporate something that it calls "optimizer".
 However it is limited to removing unused global variables and functions, and does so by simple string analysis, not by syntactic analysis.
-It also sorts the globals in reverse alphabetical order, leading to compilation errors when one global depends on another that has been moved after it.
+It also sorts the globals in reverse alphabetical order, leading to compilation errors when one global depends on another that has been moved after it or removed.
 In contrast, the program presented here does full syntax analysis and implements many more optimizations, including removing unused locals, simplifying many expressions, removing dead code, and more.

 ## Syntax extensions